connellsharp/Controlless/README.md

 }
 ```

 Or if you don't have control over the type, returning from a handler is exactly the same as returning from a controller.
-You could return an `IActionFilter` for example.
-Or you could register a global response filter to change the status code when a certain type is returned.
+You could return an `IActionResult` for example.
+Or you could register a global `IResultFilter` to change the status code when the type is returned.

 ```c#
 public class ValidationFailureResultFilter : IResultFilter